kuraoka/rhapsody-groovy-tutorial/vitepress/ibm-engineering-info/index.md

 ## Delivering changes across configurations - test artifacts

+### PublishedAt
+2017-12-11T14:21:28Z

-### PublishedAt: 2017-12-11T14:21:28Z
+### Tags

-### Tags: ['configuration-management IBM global-configurations global-configuration-management', 'configuration management', 'Rational', 'IoTCE', 'CLM', 'global configurations', 'global-configurations', 'RQM']
+['configuration-management IBM global-configurations global-configuration-management', 'configuration management', 'Rational', 'IoTCE', 'CLM', 'global configurations', 'global-configurations', 'RQM']

-### Description:
+### Description
 This video explores how to selectively merge changes made to test artifacts in one QM configuration into another QM stream, so changes made can be reused across different versions or variants of your product.
 This video shows version 6.0.4 of the IBM CLM/CE solution.
 The video shows version 6.0.4 of the IBM CLM/CE solution.